fbgoode/MySite/README.md

 You may access the website on <a href="http://fbaez.com">www.fbaez.com</a>.

-Alternatively, the project may be downloaded from <a href="https://github.com/fbgoode/MySite/archive/main.zip">this link</a>.

 You're welcome to borrow the source code and use it as a template for your own personal website.
-Just please don't steal my identity :)

 <br>

 ## Dependencies

+* <a href="https://nuxt.com/">Nuxt/Vue3</a> - JS framework.
-* <a href="https://getbootstrap.com/">Bootstrap</a> - A lot of the design work was made using this toolkit.
+* <a href="https://getbootstrap.com/">Bootstrap</a> - Easy styles.
-* <a href="http://scrollmagic.io/">ScrollMagic</a> - Used to control the timeline animations, this JS library helps you easily react to the user's current scroll position.
+* <a href="http://scrollmagic.io/">ScrollMagic</a> - React to the user's current scroll position.
-* <a href="https://greensock.com/gsap/">GSAP</a> - Used to declare the timeline animations, this JS library is a great animation engine.
+* <a href="https://greensock.com/gsap/">GSAP</a> - Animation engine, for scrolling animations.

 ## Features